AdobeDocs/experience-manager-learn.pt-BR/help/sites/page-authoring/basic-handling-sites-feature-video-use.md

 ---
 title: Manuseio básico no AEM Sites
 seo-title: Create a new page in Adobe Experience Manager Sites
-description: O vídeo a seguir fornece uma visão geral do manuseio básico ao usar o ambiente do autor de AEM.
+description: O vídeo a seguir fornece uma visão geral do manuseio básico ao usar o ambiente do autor do AEM.
 Usa o console Sites como base.
 seo-description: The following video provides an overview of basic handling when using the AEM author environment.
 It uses the Sites console as a basis.
 feature: Page Editor, Editable Templates
 topics: authoring, publishing